 There are a few moments each summer when time briefly stands still as I experience the sensation of being awestruck.
 For me, each such moment comes with the season’s first bite of a freshly picked fruit … strawberries, blueberries, early apples, and, perhaps most glorious of all, a perfectly ripe, sweet and fragrant peach.

 I’ll be honest: as far as I’m concerned, the best and first way to enjoy any summer fruit is simply to eat it out of hand, perhaps with juices dribbling down my chin and arm.
-But even I, committed fruitaholic that I am, can eat only so much fruit.
+But even I, committed fruitaholic that I am, can eat only so much fresh fruit.
 And that’s where things like jams and pies come in.

 Peach Pie: A Beautiful Thing

 A beautifully made peach pie is a thing of beauty.
 A flaky pastry crust encloses a luscious peach filling enhanced but in no way overshadowed by the merest hint of spices … cardamom, cinnamon, nutmeg.
 (Or, whatever combination of spices you like.
 Perhaps that’s all cinnamon, or just two of the three, or something else altogether — please let me know if you use different spices in your peach pie!)

 And not that it needs any additional enhancement, but I do believe you can’t go wrong with the addition of a single perfect scoop of vanilla ice cream with your slice of pie.